 Breakups are never easy, and they are all individual and dependent on different circumstances.
 Still, there are some generalizations we can make when it comes to why and how people break up, as well as when their relationships will come to an end.
 Here are some cold hard numbers.

-1. Couples that have been together for longer are less likely to break up.
+1. Statistics on adult breakup indicate that couples that have been together for longer are less likely to break up.

 According to one of the most comprehensive studies on relationship breakups, 60% of straight couples who had been in a relationship for less than two months at the start of the study were no longer together during the follow-up a year later.